SS West Hosokie: Merchant service

 Following her Naval decommission, West Hosokie was placed into merchant service by the USSB as SS West Hosokie.
 Little is known about the ship's movements in the early 1920s, but she made a voyage from Antwerp, Belgium to New York in August 1920, suggesting she may have been engaged in transatlantic service.

 On April 26, 1929, West Hosokie was purchased from the USSB by the Los Angeles Steamship Company (LASSCO), and placed into service as a coastal freighter on the west coast of the United States.
 Renamed SS Constance Chandler after the socialite daughter of LASSCO's founder, Harry Chandler, the ship would maintain a steady service well into the 1930s between west coast ports such as Portland, Oregon; Seattle, Washington; and Los Angeles, San Francisco and Balboa, California.
 She also made numerous voyages via the Panama Canal (where she sometimes ported at Colón) to east coast destinations including Savannah, Georgia, Jacksonville, Florida, Baltimore, Maryland and New York.

 In 1930, LASSCO was taken over by the Matson Line, which maintained Constance Chandler on her existing routes.
 On 10 July 1932, about 50 miles off Cristobal, Panama, Constance Chandler caught fire in one of her cargo holds.
 The fire burned for 15 hours before being brought under control, after which the ship was towed 20 miles to port for repairs.
 Almost a year later, on 9 June 1933, the ship suffered a collision with the steamer Andrea off the Golden Gate, San Francisco.
 Constance Chandler escaped serious damage in the accident and was able to renew service a few days later.
 By 1934, in addition to her existing operations, Constance Chandler had begun making regular trips for the Matson Line to Honolulu, Hawaii, transporting sugar from the island's plantations to the continental United States.

 In 1938, Constance Chandler was renamed SS Liloa, but continued to work for the Matson Line in her usual capacity.
 After America's entry into World War II in December 1941, no more information about the ship's movements appears in contemporary newspaper records, presumably because of a news blackout, but one of the ship's last recorded journeys was a voyage from Hawaii to Australia in January 1941 to pick up a cargo of wool.

 Under Soviet Union flag

 On 13 January 1945, Liloa was sold to the Soviet Union, renamed SS Belorussia and commissioned to the Far East State Shipping Company.
 During World War II the ship was used for export and import carriages between Union ports and allies ports in Pacific Ocean.
-The ship was mentioned as a transport ship in Soviet Union Pasific Ocean Navy Fleet list from 9 of August to 3 September 1945.
+The ship was mentioned as a transport ship in Soviet Union Pacific Ocean Navy Fleet list from 9 of August to 3 September 1945.